solemanit/bkash-payment-gateway-api-laravel-12/README.md

-# 🚀 bKash Payment Gateway Integration for Laravel
+# 🚀 bKash Payment Gateway Integration for Laravel v12

-This Laravel project provides a clean and customizable integration of the **bKash Tokenized Checkout API** (v1.2.0-beta) for seamless BDT payments in your application.
+bKash Payment Gateway Integration for Laravel v12 is a simple and secure implementation of bKash Tokenized Checkout (v1.2.0-beta) for both sandbox and live environments.

+This package allows developers to accept payments through bKash directly from their Laravel applications using token-based authentication.
+It supports payment creation, execution, and status query with clean, modular code architecture.

 ---